Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 If you have only one mailbox you may want to switch off second widget, see [switching off unwanted widgets][] section.

-#### Bonus: Samba and QEMU
+#### Bonus: Apache, MariaDB, php-fpm, Samba and QEMU

-This naked (not wrapped in arrow) widgets show corresponding icons on wibar when Samba server or QEMU virtual machine is running.
+This naked (not wrapped in arrow) widgets show corresponding icons on wibar when Apache web server, MariaDB, php-fpm, Samba server or QEMU virtual machine is running.

 #### Adding your widgets to wibar